Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

 2. (-i) Attach the guest console on startup
 3. (-M) Set the memory limit to 128 megabytes
 4. (-I) Create the guest network interface and attach an "iftag" to it.
-5. (-W) Configure the network interface for the VM's address (pick an IP on your TUN network with a different address than you used for the Tap0 interface)
+5. (-W) Configure the network interface for the VM's address (pick an IP on your TAP network with a different address than you used for the Tap0 interface)
 6. (-b) mount data.iso as a block device on /data of the unikernel
 7. (-b) mount subetc.iso as a block device on /etc of the unikernel
 8. (--) start nginx and tell it where the config file lives.